Intro to meditation: Class 3 notes

 The "committee" model of mind

 I've said before that one of the best reasons to feel self-compassion when your meditation object leaves your attention is that this wasn't your fault.
 You didn't will that to happen; it just did.
 So it's not your fault.
-Now let's go a little deeper into why that is and how it works.
+Let's go a little deeper into why that is and how it works.

 All models are wrong, but some are useful.